Allen-Synthesis/EuroPi/troubleshooting.md

 1. Make sure that the solder joints between the OLED board and the PCB are secure and free of dirt
 2. If you have a multimeter, test the continuity of each pin with the appropriate pin on the Pico according to [the pinout](hardware/europi_pinout.pdf)
 3. Make sure your PCB standoffs are screwed on tightly; if the two board slip apart by any more than a millimetre or two then the connection will not be made
+4. Make sure your OLED matches one of the two compatible pin configurations as outlined in the [build guide](https://github.com/roryjamesallen/EuroPi/blob/main/hardware/build_guide.md#oled-configuration)

 ## Backend terminated or disconnected